existenceexists/replace_color_in_image_with_transparency/README.md

 Prepare the application for all possible situations and errors.
 This application was developed on Linux but it should run on Windows and other systems.
 This application requires Python version 3.7 or higher, (because the argument 'capture_output' of the method 'subprocess.run' was added in python 3.7) .
 This application requires command line utility 'convert' that is part of the software ImageMagick.
-Run this application from command line with argument '--help' or '-h' to get full description of the application and its features.
+Run this application from command line with argument '--help' or '-h' to get full description of this application.

 ## Requirements: